JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 This tells Docker where the _base_ image is.
 Docker works in layers, so we're starting off with an existing image and building a new image on top of it.
 When you build your image, Docker will download the `node:slim` image and use it to build yours.

-We've specified the `node:slim` image - this is actually `node`, with the `slim` tag.
-Tags are like specific versions - you might say you want `node:10.15.0`, or even `node:latest`.
+We've specified the `node:slim` image—this is actually `node`, with the `slim` tag.
+Tags are like specific versions—you might say you want `node:10.15.0`, or even `node:latest`.

-`slim` is a special one - its a Docker image that is **smaller and has less functionality out of the box**.
+`slim` is a special one—its a Docker image that is **smaller and has less functionality out of the box**.
 This means that the image it builds will have a smaller file size, and be faster to download.
-There are lots of other options for smaller images - `alpine` is a popular Linux distribution.
+There are lots of other options for smaller images—`alpine` is a popular Linux distribution.

 The more stripped-down your base image, the more work you'll have to do to ensure that your application has everything it needs to run.
 [Here's a great article outlining the differences](https://derickbailey.com/2017/03/09/selecting-a-node-js-image-for-docker/) for Node.js images, but the concepts are good to learn for general Docker-ing.

 ### `RUN`

 The `RUN` keyword tells Docker to **run a command while building the image**.
-This isn't done while your app is running, but rather at build time, so its done once while creating the "snapshot."
+This isn't done while your app is running, but rather at build time—just once while creating the "snapshot."
 A common use-case for this is installing dependencies, or building a production bundle:

 ```docker
 RUN npm install